BS in Psychology

 to track your degree progress.

-The psychology BS emphasizes scientific studies, both in and outside of psychology.
+The Psychology BS emphasizes scientific studies, both in and outside of psychology.
 The BS offers rigorous scientific training in biological and quantitative psychology complemented by a broad education in related fields such as neuroscience, cognitive science, computer science, biology, chemistry, and mathematics.
-This degree is intended to prepare students for graduate work in psychology, as well as in related fields including cognitive science, neuroscience, and medicine.
+This degree is intended to prepare students for a range of careers and graduate studies in and related to psychology, such as research, healthcare, and more.

 Outside PSY Foundation Coursework

 The Psychology BS requires 18 credits of outside psychology foundation coursework in the areas of Philosophy, Math and Computer Science, Physical science, and Biological science.
 A complete listing of requirements and accepted coursework can be found in the Course Catalog.

 - Capstone in Psychology: Research Laboratory (PSY 3901W, 3 credits)

 - Assisting in the lab of a faculty member (PSY 4/5993, 3 credits)

 - This may be fulfilled during the semester prior to or concurrently with PSY 3901W

 View the BS capstone requirements for more information.